Thanks for visiting Paradigm Change! It’s great that you’ve made your way here.

 The purpose of this website is to provide solid and reliable information about the role of mold toxins in chronic illness to people who are suffering and to those individuals (such as doctors or other health professionals) who are trying to help them.

-Focusing on mold issues has helped many thousands of people with diseases such as myalgic encephalomyelitis (ME), chronic fatigue syndrome (CFS), fibromyalgia, chronic Lyme disease, mast cell activation syndrome (MCAS), Alzheimer’s disease, PANDAS/PANS, autism spectrum disorder (ASD) and various autoimmune conditions to begin to move toward wellness.
+Focusing on mold issues has helped many thousands of people with diseases such as myalgic encephalomyelitis (ME), chronic fatigue syndrome (CFS), fibromyalgia, chronic/post Lyme disease, mast cell activation syndrome (MCAS), Alzheimer’s disease, PANDAS/PANS, autism spectrum disorder (ASD) and various autoimmune conditions to begin to move toward wellness.